18 January 2023 Special Winter Exhibit

 Works from Yijun “Eugene” Cao ’22 and Zhengrui “Mary” Wei ’23 are on display in the Provenzano Student Art Gallery.

-The HWS community is invited to view the Special Winter Exhibit on display at the Provenzano Student Art Gallery and enjoy the work of Yijun “Eugene” Cao ’22, a studio art and chemistry double major, and Zhengrui “Mary” Wei ’23, an architectural studies and environmental studies double major.
+The HWS community is invited to continue to view the Special Winter Exhibit on display at the Provenzano Student Art Gallery and enjoy the work of Yijun “Eugene” Cao ’22, a studio art and chemistry double major, and Zhengrui “Mary” Wei ’23, an architectural studies and environmental studies double major.

 Cao’s acrylic paintings, and intaglio and silkscreen prints incorporate themes of color and verity.
 Through his work he encourages the audience to look at the world from a different perspective to discover new meanings.